DIY Wood Countertops for Kitchen: Your Concise Guide

 On the plus side, wood’s relative softness allows the countertops to be more gentle on your dishware than stone materials (which are known culprits of chipping and breaking dishes).

 It Requires Maintenance

-Wood is a high maintenance material.
+Wood is high-maintenance countertop material.
 To use it for cutting on, you will need to reapply its mineral oil monthly.

 Maintenance for butcher block countertops might also require yearly sanding to clean the surface of dents and scratches, including pockets where bacteria and mold may grow in more humid climates.
-Increased oiling is necessary in drier climates as well to keep unsealed butcher block countertops from cracking.
+Increased oiling is necessary for drier climates as well to keep unsealed butcher block countertop from cracking.

 Counters sealed with a clear coat require less maintenance but are also more difficult to refinish when it comes to dents and scratches.